orchidsoftware/orchid.software/docs/en/docs/table.md

 TD::make('last_name');
 ```

-The `set` method is the main method, sets the key name from the array and the display name.
+The `make` method is the main method, sets the key name from the array and the display name.

 ```php
 TD::make('last_name', 'Last name');